 Located in the Qatari desert, the Losail circuit held its first event at the venue with the October 2004 Grand Prix of Qatar, won by Sete Gibernau.
 In 2008 Qatar celebrated the first floodlit Grand Prix in the history of the MotoGP™ World Championship and since 2007 Qatar has also hosted the season opening race on the GP calendar.

-Located in Western Asia, Qatar sits in the Persian Gulf - a small peninsula, with its sole land border of Saudi Arabia to the south.
-Across the Persian Gulf from the Arabian Peninsula, is the nearby island country Bahrain.
+Located on the western coast of the Arabian Gulf, Qatar is a small peninsula, with its sole land border of Saudi Arabia to the south.
+Across the Arabian Gulf from the Arabian Peninsula, is the nearby island country Bahrain.
 In this most exotic and intriguing part of the world, Qatar also shares maritime borders with the United Arab Emirates and Iran.

 For anyone who has not visited the Arabian Peninsula, the ancient desert landscape with its rapidly developing cities and infrastructure, is a wonder to behold.

-Doha, Qatar’s breathtaking capital city is situated in the east of the country on the Persian Gulf coast.
-Qatar has a population of around 1.5 million, with roughly half the inhabitants residing in the capital, or its surrounding suburbs.
+Doha, Qatar’s breathtaking capital city is situated in the east of the country on the Arabian Gulf coast.
+Qatar has a population of around 2.8 million, with roughly half the inhabitants residing in the capital, or its surrounding suburbs.
 Doha was recognized in 2014 as one of the ‘New7Wonders Cities’ together with Vigan, La Paz, Durban, Havana, Beirut, and Kuala Lumpur.
-Its impressively expanding skyline, dominated by glittering skyscrapers, contrasting with the traditional Arabic Old Souq in the downtown area, has promoted the city as a top representation of global urban civilization.
+Its impressively expanding skyline, dominated by glittering skyscrapers, contrasting with the traditional Souq Waqif in the downtown area, has promoted the city as a top representation of global urban civilization.

 Previously under Bahraini and Saudi rule (1783–1868), Ottoman rule (1871–1915) and more recently British rule (1916–1971), Qatar became an independent, sovereign State in the early 1970s and has since undergone an immense transformation.